R.O.S.E.: Background

-Following the release of Jessie J's previous album, Sweet Talker, she began to have difficulty with writing and creating new music.
+Following the release of Jessie J's previous album, Sweet Talker (2014), she began to have difficulty with writing and creating new music.
 In an interview with Billboard, she stated "I wasn't enjoying the music I was making as much as I should.
 I wasn't writing because I didn't want to make music that escaped me from that.
 I wanted to make music that put me in the feeling.
 But to do that I had to be really strong; to know that I wasn't going to be able to be pushed and fall over.
 That's why it took me a long time.
 I don't feel that I've ever learned so much about myself at any other time in my life."
 After some time off working with DJ Camper, Jessie J became inspired to write again. "[DJ Camper] put the 'Think About That' beat on repeat before going outside for a break.
 I called him a dickhead because I still didn't feel creative yet.
 I hadn't really written a song for two years, just some poetry.
 But as I sat there and listened to the beat, words started to come out".
+Jessie J released her first full-length project in four years with the four-part album R.O.S.E.
+The record was not initially conceived as a traditional album, but rather as a series of extended plays that together form an acrostic of the words "Realisations", "Obsessions", "Sex", and "Empowerment".
+Each part explores a different theme related to human experience, which Jessie J described as a personal achievement.
+The project features a range of vocal approaches and is supported by production that has been noted for its soulful and polished style.

-When talking about the singles, "Think About That" and "Not My Ex" with Jack White from the UK Charts Company, Jessie described them as "a new energy".
+When talking about the singles, "Think About That" and "Not My Ex" with Jack White from the Official Charts Company, Jessie described them as "a new energy".
 While talking about the acronyms of the album's title, Jessie said that "Those four words were what I kept coming back to, that everything I was writing about could fall into.
 I wrote [R.O.S.E.] out and then thought 'shit, my mum's name is Rose' and it came naturally like that."
+She also told Billboard Radio China, "I have done so much growing in the last few years.
+You can hear it in the music, the songs on R.O.S.E. are simply me singing my diary in a melody.
+I am so grateful and happy that anyone who has been waiting for this record in full will finally have it".